ubirch/ubirch-testkit/README.md

 ### Required hardware
 Please acquire the following hardware:

+From 1NCE:
-- 1NCE SIM Card with SIGNiT application
+- 1NCE SIM Card with SIGNiT/UBIRCH application

+From an electronics distributor of your choice:
 - Pycom GPy
 - Pycom Pysense
 - Pycom LTE antenna